Apply for the EE RLF Bridge Loan here: Application Link

 FAQs

-The fund will provide Direct Pay Bridge Loans to public sector and nonprofit building owners who complete qualifying clean energy projects.
-Building owners can use these loans to bridge the gap between project installation and receiving their federal direct pay tax credit.
+The fund will provide Bridge Loans to public sector, nonprofit, and commercial building owners who complete qualifying clean energy projects eligible for Direct Pay.
+The fund will also provide Bridge Loans to entities eligible for Illinois Solar for All renewable energy credits (RECs).
+Building owners can use these loans to bridge the gap between project installation and receiving their federal direct pay, tax credit, or REC payment.
 The EE RLF has been capitalized by a grant from the US Department of Energy.

 Most of the clean energy funding from the federal Inflation Reduction Act comes in the form of nonrefundable income tax credits, meaning that if the credits cover more than is owed on taxes the difference is not refunded.
 However, public sector entities, like counties, school districts, and nonprofits are exempt from income taxes entirely, excluding them from receiving these incentives.
 To make this funding accessible to the public sector and nonprofits, the US Treasury will now directly give a rebate (called a direct-, or elective-, pay tax credit) to public sector and nonprofit entities who complete projects that would qualify for tax credits.